 In 1987 he went to Europe and studied at the seminary of The Christian Community, a mystic Christian impulse, which gave him a thorough introduction to many metaphysical bodies of knowledge.

 He met his former wife in Europe and together they raised four children who live and work in Australia as young adults.
 Martin was a priest of The Christian Community for 25 years and has worked in Australia since 1992.
 He received a Masters in Theological Studies and has spent many years studying cross-cultural religion, philosophy, mythology, and cosmology.
 He has lectured extensively on many subjects including a global spiritual approach to the festivals in the southern hemisphere.
 His book on the festivals was published in 2016.
 He leads excursions into the Australian outback to explore connections with Aboriginal Australia and the southern stars.

 Martin travels around Australia and other countries of the world presenting on cross-traditional culture and philosophy.
-He also facilitates groups who are interested in organisational learning and developing the fabric of the workplace into a vibrant organism.
+He also facilitates groups that are interested in organizational learning and developing the fabric of the workplace into a vibrant organism.

 Martin loves adult learning and tries to find ways to help people and interested groups remedy one of his key realizations: we have forgotten what we have forgotten.

-He has recently moved to Sydney and is enrolled in his PhD on creating a language and grammar between the Christological ideas of Rudolf Steiner’s anthroposophy, traditional systematic Christological doctrine and excluded Gnostic traditions.
-He will also bridge the spiritual scientific methods of anthroposophy and mainstream theological systems of knowledge.
+He lives in Sydney and is enrolled in his Ph.D. on creating a language and grammar between the Christological ideas of Rudolf Steiner’s anthroposophy, traditional systematic Christological doctrine and excluded Gnostic traditions.
+He will also bridge the spiritual-scientific methods of anthroposophy and mainstream theological systems of knowledge.